-- 1. Students with a disability or a chronic illness are offered the opportunity to adapt their study, as far as is reasonably possible, to the restrictions determined by the disability or chronic illness.
-These adaptations will be aligned as far as possible to the student's individual functional impairment but may not affect the courses' and tests' quality or degree of difficulty. - 2.
-Students should submit a request to the Examination Board, if possible accompanied by a statement from an authorised agency.
+1. Students with a functional impairment, chronic illness, or learning disability are offered the opportunity to adapt their studies, as far as is reasonably possible, to the restrictions determined by the impairment or disability.
+These adaptations will be aligned as far as possible to the student's individual functional impairment but may not affect the courses' and tests' quality or degree of difficulty.
+The student counsellors from the department Studying with a Functional Impairment can also offer students specialised advice with regard to what provisions might aide in their studies.

+2. Students should submit a request to the Examination Board, if possible, accompanied by a statement from an authorised agency.
 In case of dyslexia, the EUR Dyslexia protocol applies.